In crisis or thinking about suicide? Call or text 988 for the Suicide and Crisis Lifeline. Veterans press 1.

 PTSD help that meets you where you stand.

-Steady, trauma-aware information for Missouri veterans, first responders, and the people who love them.
+Steady, trauma-aware guidance for Missouri veterans, first responders, and the people who love them.
 No jargon.
 No sales pitch.
 Just what the symptoms mean and what actually helps.

 If sleep, focus, or your temper have not felt like yours since something happened, you are not weak and you are not alone.
 Post-traumatic stress is a common, treatable response to real events.
 These guides break it down in plain language so you can decide what to do next.